-Through engagement with AHP professional bodies, there was agreement that gains can be made for all AHPs – and the care system more broadly – by working together towards common goals and challenges.
+Through engagement with AHP professional bodies, there was agreement that gains can be made for all AHPs – and the care system more broadly – by working together.

 It was decided that collective engagement was needed to make sure AHPs had the opportunity to have their voice heard to shape such a mandate and that service users, the public and wider stakeholders were equally important in this process.

-It has been co-produced using data and evidence; a review of national policy documents and publications; engagement and involvement from senior leaders across the system.
-Over 16,000 contributions were submitted from patients, carers, the public, and health and care staff including AHPs, through a process of crowdsourced via an online platform.
+The mandate has been co-produced using data and evidence; a review of national policy documents and publications; engagement and involvement from senior leaders across the system.
+Over 16,000 contributions were submitted from patients, carers, the public, and health and care staff including AHPs, through a process of crowdsourcing.

 Implementing ‘AHPs into Action’